What is new at Alresford Rotary.

 Fighting disease – Since 1985, Rotary’s key humanitarian priority has been to rid the world of polio.
 Rotary spearheaded the campaign at a time when there were over 1,000 cases a day in 125 countries, paralysing and even killing children.
 Today, the number of cases is down by 99.9%.
 Together, we step up to the world’s biggest challenges and after three decades, Rotary is on the brink of ending polio now and forever.

 Disaster relief – Rotary supports a number of emergency response charities, providing immediate relief in the face of disasters.
-Rebuilding communities in the long term is just as important as responding following the immediate aftermath of disaster.
+Rebuilding communities in the long term is just as important as responding following the immediate aftermath of a disaster.

 Educating the world – We believe education is a right, regardless of where you live or how old you are.
 Everyone should have the opportunity to learn, and those skills ripple through communities and change people’s lives.
 Worldwide, 250 million children don’t have basic reading or maths skills.
 Rotary projects and activities help to give children access to an education for the very first time.
 We build schools, we supply books and computers for classrooms and we train teachers.
 We are dedicated to inspiring and facilitating learning at all ages.